redsift/t3-rs-geo/README.md

 ## History

 This globe started out as a fork of Robert Scanlon's [encom-globe](https://github.com/arscan/encom-globe).
 It was converted to a standalone project as the API and direction of the component departed from the objectives of the original.
-Significant changes include an update to the current (Jan 2017) version of THREE.js, rewrite as an ES6 module, use of mesh lines and [SDF](https://www.youtube.com/watch?v=CGZRHJvJYIg) rendering among other changes.
+Significant changes include an update to the current (Jan 2017) version of THREE.js, exposing mostly everything for customization, a rewrite as an ES6 module, use of mesh lines and [SDF](https://www.youtube.com/watch?v=CGZRHJvJYIg) rendering among other changes.

 ## Usage